tendermint/tendermint/README.md

 Since the cross chain/shard hub chain prefers Category 2 consensus, is Chained Tendermint worth to be considered?
 I think Grandpa protocol is a creative protocol, but it is hard to turn it into pipelined protocol, because it cannot adopt the aggregation of signatures scheme, the vote set includes the votes of different heights.
-But maybe it does not need to be pipelined, the protocol naturally pick up the common block with the max height that can be committed.
+But maybe it does not need to be pipelined, the protocol naturally picks up the common block with the max height that can be committed.
 As for comparison for performance, I have to write code to implement Chained Tendermint to see.
 And for CasperFFG, I don't think its liveness is strong.
 There may be situation that both competing chain forks are hard to continue, because the replica cannot violate the voting rules: s1<h1<s2<h2.
 And, it needs the "direct parent" constraint, while Chained Tendermint does not.

+About VDF and the new kind of PoW to be continued...